Elevenblack/TableBookings_Widget/readme.md

 # Bookings widget loader

-Super nice jQuery plugin to load the bookings widget.
+Super nice plugin to load the bookings widget for the website (www.tablebookings.com)[www.tablebookings.com].

 ## Notice for 2.0